-Sterling silver souvenir spoon; on obverse and reverse of handle, rocaille motifs; in relief; bowl engraved with view of “POST OFFICE NEW YORK. / N.Y.”
+Sterling silver souvenir spoon; on obverse of handle, lilies of the valley in relief; bowl engraved with view of “STATUE OF LIBERTY / NEW YORK”; reverse plain.

 This spoon is part of a collection of 407 New York-themed spoons donated by journalist and urban critic Roberta Brandes Gratz in 2009.
 During the 1880s, American travelers began collecting spoons in earnest as souvenirs of European cities.
 Anticipating a demand for American souvenir flatware, a few savvy U.S. manufacturers began patenting designs around 1889.
 New York City subjects appeared on spoons almost immediately.
 Gorham became the first major factory to produce New York City spoons, joining the craze in 1891.
 By 1893, Tiffany & Co. offered eighteen different souvenir spoons featuring New York City landmarks at prices ranging from $2 to $5.

 Due to ongoing research, information about this object is subject to change.